TheAppgineer/flatpak-flutter/README.md

 > Note: The above generation process only has to be repeated if app dependencies change, or have updates.

 #### Conversion steps taken
-The conversion steps taken on the manifest to come to the offline manifest are:
+The conversion steps taken on the manifest, to come to the offline manifest, are:

 * The `git` entry for flutter is replaced with the matching SDK module, based on the specified tag
 * The PATH is adjusted to include the Flutter SDK for the offline build
 * The command to activate the SDK (`setup-flutter.sh`) is inserted in the `build-commands`
 * The `pubspec-sources.json` manifest is appended to the `sources`

+For Rust dependencies some additional steps are taken:

+* The `cargo-sources.json` manifest is appended to the `sources`
+* The `rustup-<version>.json` module is appended to the `modules`

 #### Command line options
 ```